 2014 Honda Civic Hybrid Review

-With its standard four-cylinder engine and electric motor, test drivers say the Civic Hybrid isn’t very quick off the line.
-A continuously variable transmission is standard.
-The Civic Hybrid gets an EPA-estimated 44/47 mpg city/highway, which is excellent for a compact car and competitive with rival hybrids’ fuel economy.
+The 2014 Civic Hybrid is powered by a four-cylinder engine paired with an electric motor, and according to reviewers, acceleration from a stop is fairly sluggish.
+The Civic Hybrid comes standard with an automatic transmission and gets excellent fuel economy for the class, at an EPA-estimated 44/47 mpg city/highway.
 While test drivers think the Civic Hybrid has a pleasant ride, they say it’s not much fun behind the wheel, and add that the regenerative brakes feel touchy.

-Critics say that quality materials make the 2014 Civic Hybrid’s cabin look attractive.
-The front seats are comfortable even on long trips, test drivers note, adding that the back seat offers plenty of head- and legroom, which is high praise for a compact car.
+The Civic Hybrid's cabin is attractive in part thanks to the use of first-rate materials, reviewers say.
+They note that the front seats are comfortable for long trips and say the back seats are spacious, which is rare for the class.
 The Civic Hybrid has less trunk space than many rival sedans.
 The Honda Civic Hybrid comes with a six-speaker CD audio system with a 7-inch touch-screen display, Bluetooth, a USB port, a rearview camera, push-button start, steering wheel-mounted audio and cruise controls and Pandora Internet radio compatibility.
 Also standard is Honda LaneWatch, which uses a camera mounted under the passenger side mirror to give a better view of the driver’s blind spot.
 Available features include voice-controlled navigation, a multi-angle rearview camera, satellite radio and HD Radio.
 Some reviewers say the dashboard controls are straightforward while others dislike the touch-screen display in the base audio system, saying it can complicate audio adjustments.

 - "Still, for shoppers who don't need to stand out while they're saving gas, the Civic Hybrid offers an excellent alternative to more popular models." -- AutoTrader